dannyhope/uxbrighton/pages/buy-tickets-by-invoice.md

 permalink: /invoice
 seo: true
 ---
-You can buy tickets for most of our events.
-To do so please send the following details to [anniemarie@uxbri.org](mailto:anniemarie@uxbri.org):
+You can buy tickets for most of our events by invoice.

+Please send the following details to [anniemarie@uxbri.org](mailto:anniemarie@uxbri.org):

 ## Invoice details